 At 20, Scarlett has been passionate about performing since she was young.
 She began dancing at Barbara Jayne Dance Centre when she was 3 years old where she developed her singing and dancing skills for 13 years and has now begun focusing on her passion for musical theatre.
 Scarlett graduated Concordia College in 2017 where she was and will continue to be taught by her singing teacher Rosie Hosking.

-With 16 years of combined performing experience, Scarlett's love for the stage has never ceased, with her most recent roles being Alice in Alice in Wonderland, Amber Von Tussle in Hairspray, and Campbell Davis in Pelican Production's production of Bring It On the Musical for which she received a TASA nomination for 'Best Youth Female Actor'.
+With 16 years of combined performing experience, Scarlett's love for the stage has never ceased, with her previous roles including Alice in Alice in Wonderland, Amber Von Tussle in Hairspray, and Campbell Davis in Pelican Production's production of Bring It On the Musical first season and its 2018 return season for which she received a TASA nomination for 'Best Youth Female Actor'.
 Her most recent musical accreditation included a performance season of Godspell with Lydian Productions and Irregular Productions.
 In addition to this, she was also selected to perform at the nationally televised 2018 Elder Park Carols By Candlelight, before beginning 8 months as a lead vocalist for Royal Caribbean International Cruise Lines spanning between January and August of 2019.
+She is excited to be contracted with Royal Caribbean again during their 2020 season between January to September.

 Serena began performing with the Adelaide Youth Theatre in 2011 and since, has played many roles for the youth theatre such as Tracy in Hairspray, Mrs Potts in Beauty and the Beast, The Baker’s Wife in Into the Woods, Dragon in Shrek the Musical and most recently as Elphaba in their production of Wicked.
 Serena has also performed in many shows for Emma Knights Productions, including as Ado Annie in Oklahoma: On a Farm!, Buffy in Buffy Kills Edward and as New York Woman in I Love You Because.